Bipolar and Me

 In 1977, I graduated one week, married the next, and started Articles the week after.
 I went to the College of Law for the LS Finals and got distinctions in Conveyancing and Accounts.
 My mood lifted and I threw myself into my new job - perhaps too energetically.

 A difficult work environment triggered my first breakdown

 Things went fairly well for the next few years until I was approached by a new commercial practice to head up their conveyancing work - I hated it from day one.
 I had made the wrong choice.
 I lost sleep and hated going into the office.
 I asked my old firm if I could return and they agreed that I should join them as a Junior Partner .Despite this I became deeply depressed and suicidal.
 I crashed my car with my wife and 2 year old son in it and was arrested by the police, who, with the intervention of my Doctor, had me sectioned under the Mental Health Act and admitted to the local psychiatric hospital.

-I was admitted to a mixed- sex secure ward, where, because I was so weak, I was raped by a female patient and at one stage was put in a padded cell.
+I was admitted to a mixed- sex secure ward, where, because I was so weak, I was sexually assaulted by a female patient and at one stage was put in a padded cell.
 It was sheer hell - and my spirits went down.
 I was given Largachtyl syrup (known as the "liquid cosh”) and 4 rounds of ECT - which seemed to erase my memory.
 At this, the spiral set in, and I became even more depressed.